anp/rapidhash/README.md

 - Use `rapidhash::quality` where statistical hash quality is the priority, such as HyperLogLog or MinHash algorithms.
 - Use `rapidhash::inner` to configure advanced parameters to configure the hash function specifically to your use case.
 This allows tweaking the following compile time parameters:
   - `AVALANCHE`: Enables the final avalanche mixing step to improve hash quality.
 Enabled on quality, disabled on fast.
   - `FNV`: Hash integer types using FNV instead of the rapidhash algorithm.
+Reduces DoS resistance on integer types.
 Enabled on fast, disabled on quality.
   - `COMPACT`: Generates fewer instructions at compile time, but may be slower on some platforms.
 Disabled by default.
   - `PROTECTED`: Slightly stronger hash quality and DoS resistance by performing two extra XOR instructions on every mix step.
 Disabled by default.